Nuv09/IT462_BigData_GooglePlay/README.md

 - The code will **NOT be saved**
 - It will disappear once the Spark session is closed

-This is academically incorrect.
 All required preprocessing steps must exist inside Scala source files.

 ---
 ## 🎯 Correct Project Workflow

 ### 1️⃣ Write All Official Code in Scala Files
 Do **not** rely on terminal-only code.

-All preprocessing steps must be written inside a file such as:
+All preprocessing steps must be written inside `01_DataPreprocessing.scala`,

----

 ### 2️⃣ Testing Before Saving